Menu

 )

-The planner always routes to the executor.
-But the executor and reviewer have dynamic routing — the reviewer decides whether to approve or request a revision.
+The planner always sends work to the executor.
+But the executor and reviewer route on the fly — the reviewer decides whether to approve or ask for changes.

 python